pouriyajamshidi/tcping/README.md

 winget install pj.tcping
 ```

-> [!TIP]
-> We recommend using [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) for the best experience and proper colorization.

 If you wish to manually install **tcping**, extract the downloaded zip file and copy `tcping.exe` to your system [PATH](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) like `C:\Windows\System32`

 > [!CAUTION]